IanWraith/DMRDecode/README.txt

 Build 73 - Add basic support for monitoring MS and Direct mode.

-Build 74 - Support the Tier III CSBKO=25 C_ALOHA PDU.
+Build 74 - The program now supports nearly all Tier III CSBKOs

-Ian Wraith (29th April 2014)
+Ian Wraith (8th May 2014)